On addition of 1-handles with chart loops to 2-dimensional braids: Unbraiding 2-dimensional braids with branch points

 \begin{lemma} We denote by $f_i$ a free edge with the label $i$.
 For 1-handles $h_1, \ldots, h_{N-1}$, we have

 for any $i,j \in \{1,\ldots, N-1\}$.

 \end{lemma}

 \begin{proof} It suffices to show for the case when $|i-j|=1$.
 When we have a free edge $f_i$, move it across the chart loop with the label $j$ along the core loop of $h_j(\sigma_j, e)$ to add a loop with the label $j$ surrounding $f_i$ (see Figure \ref{fig19}).
-Then, by CIII-moves, $f_i$ surrounded by the loop deforms to a free edge $f_j$ surrounded by a loop with the label $i$ (see Figure \ref{fig20}).
+Then, by CIII-moves, $f_i$ surrounded by the loop is deformed to a free edge $f_j$ surrounded by a loop with the label $i$ (see Figure \ref{fig20}).
 Then, move the resulting chart across the chart loop with the label $i$ along the core loop of $h_i(\sigma_i, e)$ to remove the loop.
-Thus $f_i$ deforms to $f_j$. \end{proof}
+Thus $f_i$ is deformed to $f_j$. \end{proof}